fn2s/gvcamera-style/README.md

 # gvcamera-style
 Video neural style transfer filter with virtual camera output  &amp; GUI control panel

-gvcamera-style.py application allows you to stylize web-camera video stream according to one of 21 styles and output stylized video stream to virtual camera device (and optionally, to mp4 file).
+gvcamera-style.py application allows you to stylize web-camera video stream according to one of 21 styles and to output stylized video stream to virtual camera device (and optionally, to mp4 file).
 Virtual camera can be used in Scype or other applications under Linux.
 So it provides some privacy and a lot of fun))

 Stylization based on neural network and pretrained model from [MXNet-Gluon-Style-Transfer](https://github.com/StacyYang/MXNet-Gluon-Style-Transfer).
 Inference performed via MXNet Gluon framework on CPU and CUDA GPU.

-0. Virtual camera should be created before gvcamera style run:
+0. Virtual camera should be created before gvcamera-style run:
 	```bash
 	sudo modprobe v4l2loopback
 	```